 In detail: how to earn Qantas Points with Airbnb stays

-The regular earn rate doesn’t compare well when looking at the base return for booking via Qantas Hotels, which starts at 3 Qantas Points per $ and is often increased during promotional periods.
+The regular earn rate doesn’t compare well when looking at the base return for booking via Qantas Hotels, which starts at 3 Qantas Points per dollar and is often increased during promotional periods.

 However, this isn’t comparing apples to apples.
 Airbnb is a totally different product and experience to booking a hotel, and you usually would know which you’d prefer to get the most from your travels.